-Lion Cards are issued by the Lion Card Office located in the Office of Student Support Services, Wright Hall room 100.
+Lion Cards are issued by the Lion Card Office located in the Office of Student Support Services, Wright Hall, Room 100.
 There is no charge for an initial Lion Card.
 After students register for classes for the current academic year, they can visit the Lion Card Office to have their photo taken and their first Lion Card issued.
-A valid photo identification card (drivers license, state I. D., school I.D., passport, etc.) must be presented at time of issuance.
-Photo I.D. may not be taken with scarves, sunglasses, hats, caps, etc.
+A valid photo identification card (drivers license, state ID, school ID, passport, etc.) must be presented at time of issuance.
+Photo ID may not be taken with scarves, sunglasses, hats, caps, etc.

-REPORTING LOST OR STOLEN CARDS
+REPORTING LOST OR STOLENCARDS

 Lost or stolen Lion Cards must be reported immediately to the Lion Card Office or Public Safety.
 Reports of lost or stolen cards must be made to the Lion Card Office during normal business hours or to Public Safety at all other times.
-Either of these offices has the ability to immediately deactivate an I.D. card.
+Either of these offices has the ability to immediately deactivate an ID card.

-Lion Card Office 484-365-7214 OSS@lincoln.edu Monday-Friday 9:00 am - 5:00 pm Public Safety 484-365-7211 484-365-8139
+Lion Card Office 484-365-7214 OSS@lincoln.edu Monday - Friday 9 a.m. - 5 p.m.
+Public Safety 484-365-7211 484-365-8139

-REPLACING LOST, STOLEN OR DAMAGED CARDS
+REPLACING LOST, STOLENOR DAMAGED CARDS

 Lost, stolen or damaged cards may be replaced at the Lion card Office during normal business hours.
-The fee to replace a lost, stolen or damaged I.D.
-Card is \$10.
-The replacement fee may be paid in cash or charged to your Lion Cash account at the Lion Card Office.
+The fee to replace a lost, stolen or damaged ID Card is \$10.
+The replacement fee may be paid in cash.
 The replacement fee may be charged to a credit or debit card in the Cashier's Office.
 Once a replacement card has been printed and issued, the initial card will be invalid even if it is found.

-DEACTIVATING LION CARD ACCOUNTS
+DEACTIVATINGLION CARD ACCOUNTS